-Join Matt Bailey for an in-depth discussion in this video How do you track value?, part of Web Analytics Fundamentals.
+Join Matt Bailey for an in-depth discussion in this video How do you track value?, part of Learning Web Analytics.

 So knowing that value makes all the difference when it comes to analyzing our …websites and our marketing, the next step is to track that value. …How do you implement it into your analytics to ensure that you know what's happening? …The way to develop value reports, is to understand the different ways that value …is produced.
 If we go back to our value equation, …understanding that not all people search the same way, not all people are looking …for the same thing.
 And not all are going to do what you want …them to do.
 So we start first by identifying the …different functions of the value equation.…